 Hampton Court Palace

-Please take a tour through Britain's fascinating history, hear King Henry VIII's full story, and see the rooms Henry and his court would recognise.
+Take a tour through Britain's fascinating history, hear King Henry VIII's full story, and see the rooms Henry and his court would recognise.
 Step into the 1700s and see the architecture of Sir Christopher Wren, the designer of St Paul's Cathedral.
 He removes half of the Tudor building and replaces it with an elegant baroque Palace.
-The Thameside palace designed to impress has 1000 rooms, 18 courtyards and 750 acres of gardens and parkland.
+The Thameside palace, designed to impress, has 1390 rooms, 18 courtyards and 750 acres of gardens and parkland.

 A day at Hampton Court is a chance to explore one of Europe's most extraordinary Royal homes.
 Make it a Royal day out and Tour Windsor Castle and Hampton Court Palace on a driver-guided day tour from London.
 Hear the real stories of England's Kings and Queens in the places where the events took place.